internxt/drive-mobile/README.md

 ### Run

-Configure a virtual device in Android Studio or connect by USB a real device with ADB to run the Android application with the following command:
+Configure a virtual device in Android Studio or connect by USB a real device with ADB to run the Android application with the following command using the Expo CLI:

 ```bash
 yarn android